Discover Chad : Population

 Traditions and customs

-Each ethnic group has its own language, culture and traditions, contributing to the rich cultural diversity.
+Each ethnic group has its own language, culture and traditions, contributing to a rich cultural diversity.
 The Toubous are mainly nomadic and inhabit the desert regions of the north, while the Sara are more numerous in the south and are often farmers.
 The importance of these ethnic groups lies in the fact that they contribute to the cultural and social richness of Chad.
 Their diversity enriches the social fabric of the country, bringing with it a variety of traditions, languages and cultural practices.
 Traditions and customs play a central role in the daily lives of Chadians.
 Ritual ceremonies, such as weddings, initiation rites and religious celebrations, are of paramount importance and strengthen the social fabric of communities.
 Music, dance, folklore and handicrafts also feature prominently in Chadian culture, representing forms of artistic expression and preservation of cultural heritage.
 However, this diversity can also be a source of tension and conflict, underlining the importance of promoting inter-ethnic harmony and mutual understanding within Chadian society.

 Religions